arshkhatwani/ikanshy-project/readme.md

 | Endpoint     | /user/register                             |
 | Body         | { "username": "arsh", "password": "1234" } |
 | Response     | { "username": "arsh", "balance": "0" }     |

+_Note_: If a user with same username already exists this API will return 400 response with a message saying "User with the same username already exists"

 \
 &nbsp;